Maryland Layoffs — June 2019

 | Lord and Taylor | Gaithersburg | 73 |

-The biggest impact was at State Farm Mutual Automobile Insurance at its Frederick facility, reporting 205 affected workers.
+The largest notice was filed by State Farm Mutual Automobile Insurance at its Frederick facility, reporting 205 affected workers.
 Lord and Taylor followed with 73 workers.

 Trend & Outlook